SSSKrut/vt-grass-bot/README.md

 > [!TIP]
 > If you have any difficulties creating a config file, take a look at the [finished one](./config.yaml) in the repository.
+> Remember that you need tokens for all APIs or at least one of them.

 ## Start bot